Story

 Exiting the restaurant was Jeremy, his arm around a captivating young woman.
 They were laughing, embracing and kissing as they walked.

-Just drive” was all she said and he smiled greedily as he flipped the meter.
+Just drive” was all she said; the cabbie smiled greedily as he flipped the meter.

 MINDGAMES

-Melt away the fears and anxieties in your mind.
-Feel them liquify and allow them to slowly trickle down your face.
-Relax as tiny rivulets flow down your neck, shoulders, back, thighs, legs and finally your feet where they silently fall away into the ‘Well of Anxiety and Panic’.
-Keeping your eyes closed, cover the well, lock it in place trapping your anxieties inside.
-Inhale.
-Exhale.
-Open your eyes and allow the calmness and peace to envelop you.”
+Melt away the fears and anxieties in your mind, feel them liquify and allow them to slowly trickle down your face and relax as tiny rivulets flow down your neck, shoulders, back, thighs, legs and finally your feet where they silently fall off the grid into the ‘Well of Anxiety and Panic’; keeping your eyes closed, cover the well, lock it in place trapping your anxieties inside, inhale, exhale, open your eyes and allow the calmness and peace to envelop you.”

 After six long months of listening to my therapist repeat the same litany in her soft, sing-song voice, one would think I was well on my way to living a life free of worry, what-if scenarios, anxiety, panic attacks and Xanax.